-The AW-OTG POLY (guitar) and AW-OTB-POLY (bass) feature OLED screens for smooth visibility at all angles, while their polyphonic function allows players to strum all strings at once and check they’re in tune.
+The AW-OTG POLY (guitar tuner) and AW-OTB-POLY (bass) feature OLED screens for smooth visibility at all angles, while their polyphonic function allows players to strum all strings at once and check they’re in tune.

 Accuracy is down as +/-0.1 cents, while a strobe feature further improves that figure.

 Other features include “astoundingly long” 18-hour battery life from one AAA, plus alternative tuning animations “to make tuning fun” - we can’t wait to see those, although we already dig the whole heart monitor vibe.